 Arbitration would probably turn out to be less expensive given that the arbitration process tends to be more flexible than the trial process, making it more likely that arbitration would require fewer hearing days than trial.

-Please contact Asha, or Scott directly to discuss the details of any matter for which you are interested in retaining Scott as arbitrator.
+Please contact Emily, or Scott directly to discuss the details of any matter for which you are interested in retaining Scott as arbitrator.